Agy-code/Scalable-MADD/README.md

 reference_k_choices: If do_cv= TRUE, then the range of reference sizes based on which CV is performed.

-Dtrain = Distance matrix of the training data points.
+Dtrain: Distance matrix of the training data points.

-memory.eff = Indicates whether the user wants to use the memory-efficient approach, which avoids storing the entire distance matrix for the training data points.
+memory.eff: Indicates whether the user wants to use the memory-efficient approach, which avoids storing the entire distance matrix for the training data points.
 This is comparatively slower.
 The default is "NO".

-n_tol_dpp = If the sample size of any classes crosses n_tol_dpp, it uses the RFF version of k-DPP.
+n_tol_dpp: If the sample size of any class crosses n_tol_dpp, it uses the RFF version of k-DPP.
 The default choice is 2000.

-use_RFF = If the user wants to forcefully use the RFF approximation.
+use_RFF: If the user wants to forcefully use the RFF approximation.

-D_RFF = Value of D used for RFF, default is 500.
+D_RFF: Value of D used for RFF, default is 500.

-dpp_method = "kDPP"
+dpp_method: "kDPP"

-cv_sample_method = "Deterministic"
+cv_sample_method: "Deterministic"

-return_MADD = If the user wants to print the MADD matrix, then return_MADD = TRUE.
+return_MADD: If the user wants to print the MADD matrix, then return_MADD = TRUE.
 The default is FALSE.